aalemayhu/xdp-playground/README.md

 HTML is used for the tasks so that the challenge writer has flexibility to present the challenge.
 To create new challenge you just need to add a file to `public/tasks` which has a `.html` suffix and is listed in the `Challenges` array.
-So your challenge could in `public/tasks/7.html` or some other number.
+So your challenge could be in e.g. `public/tasks/7.html` or some other number.
 Please note that using numbers is not a strong requirement, but encouraged.
 If you'd like to use a different name to ease some kind of logical grouping, that is okay.

 - TODO: mention limitations of the angular html bindining (&lt, &gt).
 - TODO: explain how tasks are verified by [`bpf_prog_test_run_xdp`][1].